Geronimo Allan Jerome Acosta

 Raymart Canoy

 Raymart obtained his BS Physics degree from Silliman University in 2015.
 He then moved to NIP to pursue an MS Physics degree with the support of a DOST-SEI ASTHRDP Graduate Scholarship.
-He completed the MS Physics program in 2018 having done research on locating quantum critical transitions in a long-range Kitaev chain by analyzing work statistics in a sudden quench.
-He is a currently a Masters student under the Biomicro System Technology program of Korea University.
+He completed the MS Physics program in 2018 doing research on locating quantum critical transitions in a Kitaev chain with long-range interactions.
+In 2022 he completed the Biomicro System Technology Master's program at the Korea University as he follows his ambition to become a researcher on cancer therapies.

 Micielle Capili